 APOE3Leiden.CETP: In contrast to humans, wild type mice express no CETP (which transfers cholesterol from HDL to (V)LDL).
 The double transgenic ApoE3Leiden.CETP mouse brings CETP to expression and therefore this model is translational to the human situation regarding HDL metabolism.
 Furthermore, this mouse has the same characteristics as the APOE3Leiden mouse regarding its (V)LDL metabolism.

 LDLR-/- and LDLR-/-.Leiden mice: both males and females can be used for lipids and atherosclerosis research.
-The mice lack a specific receptor (LdIr) and reflect a particular group of patients that have the same genetic impairment (patients with defective or absent LdIr).
-LDLR-/-.Leiden mice are an established substrain of LDLR-/- mice that are susceptible to become obese on energy dense diets and that activate proinflammatory and profibrotic pathways in response to diets with human-like composition of macronutrients.
+The mice lack a specific receptor (Ldlr) and reflect a particular group of patients that have the same genetic impairment (patients with defective or absent Ldlr).
+LDLR-/-.Leiden mice are an established substrain of LDLR-/- mice that are more susceptible to become obese on energy dense diets and that activate proinflammatory and profibrotic pathways in response to diets with human-like composition of macronutrients.
+LDLR-/-.Leiden mice will particularly be used if atherosclerosis has to be studied in the context of obesity with insulin resistance, adipose inflammation and gut leakage.